nulltea/chainmetric-iot/README.md

 ## Usage

 - The device should be deployed in the same area with controlled assets (warehouse, delivery truck, etc)
-- In case device is being used for the first time time it must registered via [dedicated mobile application][chainmetric app repo] via QR code which will be automatically displayed on the embedded screen (currently [ST7789][st7789] is the only supported driver).
-The generated QR code will contain device's specification: network info, supported metrics, etc.
+- In case the device is being used for the first time it must be registered via [dedicated mobile application][chainmetric app repo] via QR code which will be automatically displayed on the embedded screen (currently [ST7789][st7789] is the only supported driver).
+The generated QR code will contain the device's specification: network info, supported metrics, etc.
-- It is allowed to use any I²C bus for any sensor modules, the device will perform scan to detect location of sensors on startup.
+- It is allowed to use any I²C bus for any sensor modules, the device will perform a scan to detect the location of sensors on startup.
-- As soon as device will be registered on the network it will detect surrounding assets and requirements assign to them and will start posting sensor reading to blockchain
+- As soon as the device will be registered on the network it will detect surrounding assets and requirements assigned to them and will start posting sensor reading to the blockchain
 - Further device management can be performed from [dedicated mobile application][chainmetric app repo]
-- Registered device will automatically post its status on the startup and shutdown
+- The registered device will automatically post its status on the startup and shutdown

 ## Roadmap

 - Sensor modules Hot-Swap support
 - Analog sensors ([Hall-effect sensor][hall-effect], microphone) support via [MSP3008][msp3008]
 - [E-Ink display][e-ink display] support
-- Device as a blockchain node
+- A device as a blockchain node
 - Location tracking (GPS) support
 - Video-camera driver

 ## Wrap up

-Chainmetric device is designed for providing real-time continuos stream of sensor-sourced environmental metrics readings to the [distributed secure ledger][chainmetric network repo] for further validation by on-chain [Smart Contacts][chainmetric contracts repo].
-Such core-concept in combination with  dedicated cross-platform [mobile application][chainmetric app repo] makes Chainmetric project an ambitious general-purpose requirements control solution for supply-chains.
+Chainmetric device is designed for providing a real-time continuous stream of sensor-sourced environmental metrics readings to the [distributed secure ledger][chainmetric network repo] for further validation by on-chain [Smart Contracts][chainmetric contracts repo].
+Such a core-concept in combination with a dedicated cross-platform [mobile application][chainmetric app repo] makes Chainmetric project an ambitious general-purpose requirements control solution for supply-chains.

 ## License